librosa/librosa/docs/ioformats.rst

 -----------------

 For large audio signals it could be beneficial to not load the whole audio file into memory.
-Librosa 0.7 introduces a streaming interface, which can be used to work on short fragments of audio sequentially.  :func:`librosa.core.stream` cuts an input file into *blocks* of audio, which correspond to a given number of *frames*, which can be iterated over as in the following example:
+Librosa 0.7 introduced a streaming interface, which can be used to work on short fragments of audio sequentially.  :func:`librosa.stream` cuts an input file into *blocks* of audio, which correspond to a given number of *frames*, which can be iterated over as in the following example: